What is a Heat Engine?

 A heat engine is a device converts chemical energy of fuel into thermal energy and utilize this thermal energy to perform useful work.

-Classification of Heat Engines
+Types of Heat Engines

 Heat Engines can be broadly classified into Internal and External Combustion Engines.